voltt-cell/personal-portfolio/README.md

-# personal-portfolio

-Itis a personal project built with Next.js and TailwindCSS.
+It is a personal project built with Next.js and TailwindCSS.

 ## Getting Started